What is a Microsurgical Vasectomy Reversal?

-Microsurgical Skills Makes the Difference
+Microsurgical Skills Make A Big Difference

 The skill of the surgeon is most important since precise suture placement is necessary.
 The surgeon should have expertise in performing the more challenging epididymovasostomy for men who have a blockage in the epididymis, which is the gland that sits behind the testis where sperm go to mature and learn how to move.
 This is impossible to diagnose until the vasectomy reversal is being performed.
 Depending on the number of years between the vasectomy and vasectomy reversal, a certain percentage of vasectomy reversals require an epididymovasostomy.
-Each of our microsurgeons, Dr. Karen Elizabeth Boyle and Dr. David M. Fenig are experts at epididymovasostomy.

 At the Vasectomy Reversal Center of America, we have the most advanced microsurgical tools aided by the powerful magnification of a Zeiss operating microscope.
 Vasectomy reversals take place in a fully-equipped microsurgical suite supported by an experienced operating room team that includes specialty-trained nurses and board-certified anesthesiologists.

 *If this is an emergency, please call 911 immediately.

 Please provide your email address and phone number and a Vasectomy Reversal Center of America representative will contact you shortly to assist with your question or issue.